pog240/MMRF-WGCNA-ANALYSIS/README.md

 * Cytoscape

 #System Requirements
-* most of the current new OS will work
+* Most of the current new OS will work
 * Minimum RAM required 16GB

 Getting Started